Secret Key Generator

 This Key Generator, produces an essentially 'random' key, which means one key is a likely as another as far as both you and any attacker can tell.
 To initialize the key generator, you move your mouse around in the text window.
 When the progress bar if full a key is generated from your mouse movements and the computer's current nano time.
 The generated key is the first 16 bytes of the resulting hash.

 When you press the Generate Another Key button, a completely new key is generated from your mouse movements and the computer's current nano time.

 The key produced is essentially unique and un-reproducible, because even with the exact mouse movements, the nanoSec time will be different next time.
 Each press of the Generate Another Key button produces a different key.

 To simplify entering the generated key into the Android pfodApp, the SecretKeyGenerator, also allows you to save the key as a QRcode image.
 The .PNG image will have a file name of the key it contains.
-Attaching this image to the device protected by this key, allows users to scan the QRcode to the phone's clipboard, using for example the QR Droid Private app, and then paste it into connection setup password box.
-(You can past into a text box by pressing on and holding the text box until the paste menu appears.)
+Attaching this image to the device protected by this key, allows users to scan the QRcode directly into the pfodApp's connection password field using the Scan QR button.

 This application includes hash

 and QRcode from http://code.google.com/p/zxing/ under their respective licences